 The algorithm for maximum matching ends with an alternating forest.
-Let S (for Separator) denote the set of inner vertices in this forest, let S (for odd Components) denote the set of outer vertices, where if an outer vertex is a contracted vertex, then all vertices from which it is derived are in S, and let S denote the set of other vertices (the Rest).
-The arguments of the previous section establish that no vertex from either S or S can be exposed in any maximum matching of S. On the other hand, every vertex from S is exposed in some maximum matching.
+Let S (for Separator) denote the set of inner vertices in this forest, let C (for odd Separator) denote the set of outer vertices, where if an outer vertex is a contracted vertex, then all vertices from which it is derived are in C, and let R denote the set of other vertices (the Separator).
+The arguments of the previous section establish that no vertex from either Separator or Separator0 in any maximum matching of Separator1.
+On the other hand, every vertex from Separator2 is exposed in some maximum matching.
 This can be seen by flipping the edges along the path from the root to this vertex in its alternating tree.
 If the vertex lies within a contracted vertex, a similar flipping process may be performed when lifting the contracted vertex to the odd cycle from which it was made.